-- All parties involved in the planning, delivery and evaluation of the curriculum should recognise that the quality of its content and the teaching and learning methods through which it is delivered are important influences on student behaviour. - students should be given every opportunity to take responsibilities and to make a full contribution to improving behaviour in College
+- All parties involved in the planning, delivery and evaluation of the curriculum should recognise that the quality of its content and the teaching and learning methods through which it is delivered are important influences on student behaviour. - Students should be given every opportunity to take responsibilities and to make a full contribution to improving behaviour in School

 - 1. Circle Time will be a timetabled activity and all staff and visitors are actively discouraged from interrupting a session once it has started.
 However, all staff and visitors are encouraged to take part for the full session. - 2.All staff both teaching and non-teaching will undertake in-service training in Circle Time.
 Circle Time training will form part of the Induction Training Programme for all new staff. - 3.
-Further information regarding Circle Time can be obtained from Mrs. Jo Amstutz.
+Further information regarding Circle Time is readily available.